NeuralEnsemble/elephant/doc/developers_guide.rst

    * improving the documentation;
    * adding a new functional.

-6. If it's a new functional, please write:
+6. If it is a new functionality, please write:

    - documentation (refer to :ref:`documentation_guide`);
    - tests to cover your new functions as much as possible.